ShahriaryPrison/.github/profile/README.md

 3.  **Isolate the Variable:** Strip away the complexity.
 If the API is failing, test it with an empty payload.
 If the container won't start, check the port bindings.
 4.  **Document & Escalate:** If 30 minutes pass, stop.
 Write down exactly what you tried, what the error is, and bring it to Office Hours.
 5.  **Dont Stop** Dont wait for office go for your next problem  to solve.

+## 6. The Sandbox (Your First Mission)
+Before you are granted access to any production repositories, you must prove you understand the workflows outlined above.

+We maintain a shared `Sandbox` repository.
+It is our training ground and living knowledge library.
+When you need to execute a "Mini-Project" to learn a new concept, it goes there.

+**Your Action Item:**
+Go to the [`Sandbox`](http://github.com/shahriaryPrison/the-sanbox/) repository now.
+Read its `README.md`, follow the instructions to add yourself to the Active Roster, and submit your first Pull Request.